nekomaki/anki-adaptive-retention-scheduler/README.md

 - $w(\text{card})$ is the expected future review workload,
 - $\text{card}'$ is the future state of the card with retention of $r$.

+The above problem can be efficiently solved by dynamic programming.

 ## When to use this addon

 This addon is designed for users with **lifelong learning goals**, where minimizing long-term workload is more important than short-term efficiency.